ischooluw/Drupal-uw_auth/README.md

 ### Want to contribute? ###

 * Fork us and send pull requests
-* Alternatively email me nickwest@uw.edu and we can chat
+* Alternatively email me nickwest at uw.edu and we can chat